peterlembke/peterlembke/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=peterlembke&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

-- 🔭 At work I’m currently working on creating backup/restore software of databases and files.
+- 🔭 At work I’m currently working on new features for AktuvBo Analytics.
-- 🔭 At home I’m currently working on programming on [InfoHub](https://blog.infohub.se/) in PHP/Javascript.
+- 🔭 At home I’m currently working on programming on [InfoHub](https://blog.infohub.se/) in PHP/Javascript and Arduino/PICO projects in C++.
-- 🌱 I’m currently learning more about Junie (AI Assistant) and how to use it in my daily work.
+- 🌱 I’m currently learning more about C++ and electronics.

 * Me at [LinkedIn](https://www.linkedin.com/in/peter-lembke-4b607293/)
 * Blog 🏴󠁧󠁢󠁥󠁮󠁧󠁿 about the [InfoHub](https://blog.infohub.se/) project - Your private operating system in your browser ![Infohub logo](https://github.com/peterlembke/infohub/blob/main/folder/favicon.png)